 As told to Stephanie Groves

-If you aren’t following Katey Velgis, the ultra-chic, vegetarian Yelp Elite blogger who created @siblingsthateat with her brother Josh (who lives in Chicago), you totally should.
-Katey took us inside her world for a week and gave a firsthand account of everything she noshed on, including buttery biscuits from Root & Bone and her favorite chopped salad kit.
+If you aren’t following Katey Velgis, the ultra-chic, vegetarian Yelp Elite food blogger who created @siblingsthateat with her brother Josh (who lives in Chicago), you totally should.
+Katey took us inside her world for a week and gave a firsthand account of all the food she noshed on, including buttery biscuits from Root & Bone and her favorite chopped salad kit.

 My typical morning begins with me dragging myself out of bed.
 It takes roughly four alarms before I eventually get up.
 This girl is not a morning person, but who’s judging?
 To be honest, I have never understood those people who can roll out of bed at 5 a.m. ready to conquer the day.